GNU epsilon -- an extensible programming language: Configurations

 The \TDEF{procedure state environment} is a $\SET{F} \PARTIAL (\SET{X}^{*} \times \SET{E})$ partial function mapping each procedure name into a pair holding its zero or more formal parameters and the procedure body; for example, if a procedure named $f$ has formals $x_1...x_n$ and body $\DHANDLE{h}{e}$ in the state $\Gamma$ we write ``$\Gamma_{\CODE{procedures}}:{f} \mapsto ({\SEQUENCE{x_1...x_n}}, {\DHANDLE{h}{e}})$''; we may also omit angle brackets when no ambiguity can arise, in this case writing ``$\Gamma_{\CODE{procedures}}:{f} \mapsto (x_1...x_n, {\DHANDLE{h}{e}})$''.

-We remind the reader that, since \EPSILONZERO is a first-order language and all procedures are global, no nonlocals can exist, hence there is no need for closure environments at this level.
-Procedure definitions will be dealt with later, in \SECTION\ref{reflection-chapter}. \\ \\ Up to this point we have dealt with the syntax of \EPSILONZERO expressions only, stating that global mutually-recursive procedures are also somehow available but without specifying any way of \textit{defining} them.
-Because of interactions with the rest of the system the issue turns out to be more delicate than one could imagine, and we defer its full treatment to \SECTION\ref{reflection-chapter}; what we can hint at now is that procedures can be defined with \textit{primitives}, as explained below.
+We remind the reader that, since \EPSILONZERO is a first-order language and all procedures are global \textit{no nonlocals can exist}; for this reason there is no need for closure environments at this level. \\ \\ Up to this point we have dealt with the syntax of \EPSILONZERO expressions only, stating that global mutually-recursive procedures are also somehow available but without specifying any way of \textit{defining} them.
+Because of interactions with the rest of the system the issue turns out to be more delicate than one could imagine, and we defer its full treatment to \SECTION\ref{reflection-chapter}; what we can hint at now is that procedures can be defined with \textit{primitives} and other procedures, as explained below.